richard-vh/iceberg-cdw-hol/content/README.md

 ### What is an Iceberg table?

 An **Iceberg Table** is a table where Iceberg manages both the metadata and the data itself.
 It is a fully integrated table that Iceberg can track and manage.
-When you drop an Iceberg Table, both the metadata and the data are removed.
+When you drop an Iceberg table, both the metadata and the data are removed.

 ### Use an Iceberg Table when:
 * You need Iceberg to fully handle both the data and metadata.